What is cystic fibrosis?

 If this test shows that your baby has a high level of an enzyme called immunoreactive trypsin (IRT), genetic testing can show whether your child has cystic fibrosis.

-For example, your child with cystic fibrosis might need to go to a specialist cystic fibrosis unit regularly.
+For example, your child with cystic fibrosis is likely to need to go to a specialist cystic fibrosis unit regularly.
 And they might need to go to hospital often to manage chest infections.

-Your child will need daily physiotherapy to clear their lungs of mucus.
-They’ll need to take inhaled medicine while having physiotherapy to break down the mucus and open the lungs.
+Your child might need daily physiotherapy to clear their lungs of mucus.
+During their physiotherapy sessions, they’ll need to take inhaled medicine to break down the mucus and open the lungs.
 You can usually do these treatments at home.

 Your child might also need antibiotics to prevent or treat lung infections.
 They might also use corticosteroids to treat inflammation caused by lung infections.